TheUnlocked/Bias-Finder/README.md

 # Bias-Finder

 ### This repository will be updated as development continues, however most versions will not have releases associated with them anymore.
-All updates will go to https://chrome.google.com/webstore/detail/bias-finder/jojjlkfeofgcjeanbpghcapjcccbakop.
+All updates will go to [the Chrome Webstore](https://chrome.google.com/webstore/detail/bias-finder/jojjlkfeofgcjeanbpghcapjcccbakop).
 If you want the latest version, go there or follow the source installation instructions for a non-DRM version.

 ### This Chrome extension is in no way affiliated with AllSides